baehyunsol/Sodigy/tests/README.md

 SodigyC Test Runner (TODO: not implemented yet) automatically runs tests in this directory.
-This is how it works.
+Below is how it works.

 The test runner searches for `test.json` inside this directory (and recursively).
 If it finds one, it runs a test according to the file.